eugene-nechvoloda/DAP_Market_Agent/replit.md

 ## Agent Architecture

 The system uses **agent networks with routing delegation**.
 A top-level routing agent analyzes tasks and delegates to specialized agents or tools.
 Agents utilize `generateLegacy()` for compatibility with the Replit Playground UI and are configured with specific instructions, model selection, and tool access.
 Each agent has memory enabled with configurable scope (thread-level or resource-level).
-The `dapMarketResearchAgent` orchestrates research and report generation.
+The `dapMarketResearchAgent` (Carbon Accounting Market Research Agent) orchestrates research and report generation.

 ## Workflow Architecture